 (iv) Equity investments - Investments in equity instruments in scope of Ind AS 109 are measured at fair value.
-Equity instruments which are held for trading are classified as at Equity invesiments-investments in equity instruments in scope or ind AS 109 are measured at fair value.
 Equity instruments which are held for trading are classified as at fair value through profit or loss (FVTPL).
-For all other equity instruments, the Company makes an irrevocable choice upon initial recognition, on an instrument besis to classify the same either as at fair value through other comprehensive income (FVOCI) or fair value through profit or loss (FVTPL).
+For all other equity instruments, the Company makes an irrevocable choice upon initial recognition, on an instrument by instrument basis to classify the same either as at fair value through other comprehensive income (FVOCI) or fair value through profit or loss (FVTPL).
 Amounts presented in other comprehensive income are not subsequently transferred to profit or loss.
 However, the Company transfers the cumulative gain or loss within equity.
 Dividends on such investments are recognised in profit or loss unless the dividend clearly represents a recovery of part of the cost of the investment.

-impairment of financial assets
+- Impairment of financial assets

-In accordance with Ind AS 109, the Company applies expected credit loss (ECL) model for measurement and recognition of impairment loss on the following financial assets and credit risk exposure
+In accordance with Ind AS 109, the Company applies expected credit loss (ECL) model for measurement and recognition of impairment loss on the following financial assets and credit risk exposure.